YaBoyWonder/pokemon-random/README.md

 ## About

-A simple project I decided to create to help fuel <a href="https://github.com/Wonder-Toast/pokebot">PokeBot</a> and also for users to use and enjoy!
+A Module I decided to create to help fuel <a href="https://github.com/Wonder-Toast/pokebot">PokeBot</a> and also for users to use and enjoy!

 This Module Contains Pokemon from Generation 1-7.